 Re-use/maintainability / documentation / revision control / synthesizable testbenches

 drivers, monitors, checkers / models / reference files / levels of abstraction (TLM etc.) /object-oriented environments.

 Functional / power-aware / gate level simulation / formal / mixed-signal / co-simulation (note: co-simulation and mixed signal covered only at an awareness level).

 Code Coverage/ Functional Coverage / Requirements Coverage and Tracking/ Testbench Coverage / Metric Trends & Analysis.

-Peter Gorman is currently a lecturer in TUS, Limerick (formerly Limerick IT).
+Peter Gorman is currently a lecturer in TUS, Limerick.
 Following a career of approximately 20 years in the FPGA and ASIC design industries with a range of high profile multinational companies, Peter joined TUS in 2009 and since then has alternated his time between industry and academia.
 During his time in industry, Peter co-authored The ASIC Handbook which was published by Prentice-Hall in 2002.

 Since joining TUS, Peter has developed and delivered modules in Digital Signal Processing, Engineering Maths, IP-Networking, Digital Electronics, Digital Video and Technical Communications.
 Industry-based areas of expertise include IP-Networking, digital video, USB and KVM technologies.